somethiiing/javascript-intro/README.md

 taylorSwift['occupation'] = 'Singer';
 ```

 Or can create by instantiating the object with the properties inside.
+This is also known as an object literal.
+A JavaScript object literal is a comma-separated list of name-value pairs wrapped in curly braces.
+Object literals encapsulate data, enclosing it in a tidy package.

 ```
 let seolhyunKim = {